The-Scripters-Guild/ForgeWiki/scripting/nodes/ai-advanced/get-available-ai-unit-count.md

 # Get Available AI Unit Count

+## Description
+Returns the number of AI units that can be spawned before reaching the runtime budget limit

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}